- Brian Forystek

 Corky Miller – Winter Training

-2014 will be Corky Miller’s 17th professional season behind the plate.
+2014 was Corky Miller’s 17th professional season behind the plate.
 He has played in the Major Leagues with the Cincinnati Reds (2001-04, 2009-10), Minnesota Twins (2005), Boston Red Sox (2006), Atlanta Braves (07 &08) and Chicago White Sox (2009).
 This past year Corky played with the National League Central Division Champion Cincinnati Reds, and will be back with them in 2012.
 He has played with notable players like Chipper Jones, Adam Dunn, Ken Griffey Jr, and Mark Teixeira.

 Matt Doyle – Director of Operations

 Matt grew up in Homer Glen and attended Providence Catholic High School.
 He then continued his education at the College of Dupage where he completed their firefighter academy.
 Matt also attended Joliet Junior College in partnership with Silver Cross Hospital where he completed their one year program to become a licensed paramedic.
 Matt is currently fulfilling his dream as a firefighter/paramedic.
 Matt is also the General Manager of Future Stars Baseball Academy in Mokena where Chicago Elite does all of it’s training.

 Matt has been with Chicago Elite from the very beginning.
 He is our Operations Manager.